One of the constant battles in training is the opposing forces in time management in the gym.

-Tufano et al showed this in 2016 (1), comparing two different cluster protocols with a traditional 3x8 training session.
-Both the XX and XX cluster approaches showed significantly higher velocity across the same training load and total number of reps than the traditional set-rep protocol.
+Tufano et al looked at proving these benefits in 2016 by comparing two different cluster protocols with a traditional 3x8 training session.
+Both the 4x3.4 and 3x6.2 cluster approaches maintainedsignificantly higher velocities across the same training load and total number of reps than the traditional set-rep protocol.

 Both the four rep and two rep cluster methods saw only 1-5% velocity loss for the entire working series, compared to the ~24% fatigue seen in the traditional sets.

-This is by no means a law, you might find a better way to explain your clusters, if so let me know!
+This is by no means a hard and fast law, you might find a better way to explain your clusters, if so let me know!

-The trickier the set up, the less clustery you can be.
+As a rule,the trickier the set up, the less cluster-friendly an exercise will be.
 There is more risk every time you have to restart the movement (think walking the bar out of the squat rack) and more chance of a wonky preparation leading to suboptimal reps.
-Stick with 4+ reps on any barbell squat or dumbbell bench type activity and don't include the set up time in the rest period.
+Ideally avoid these exercises altogether, but if you have too stick with 4+ reps per cluster if there is a level of set up involved and don't include the set up time in the rest period.

 Spend the time getting your training environment right before jumping in.

-And of course monitor your velocity/power through out the clusters, you could set a velocity stop limit or use a fatigue cut off to end each string of clusters and trigger a longer rest period.
+Monitoring your velocity and power is key to managing this fatigue and ensuring high quality training is maintained throughout the clusters.
+You could set a velocity stop limit or use a fatigue cut off for each string of clusters that would trigger a longer rest period if needed.

 There are plenty of ways to manipulate and program cluster sets, the only real limitation is your imagination just be sure to factor in the rest periods for your total session duration because 10 seconds here or there may not be an issue if you are only doing three sets, but when you are suddenly doing twelve clusters, those extra ten second rests will add up fast.